hanabi/hanabi.github.io/Reference.md

 ### 5. Play Order Principle

 * When a *Play Clue* touches multiple cards, if it includes the chop, it's focused on the chop.
+(This is referred to as the *Chop-Focus* convention.)
-* Otherwise it's focused on the newest of the freshly-introduced cards.
+* Otherwise, the clue is focused on the newest (e.g. left-most) of the freshly-introduced cards.
 * The non-focused cards may or may not be playable.

 ### 6. Left-Most Playable Principle